 Alexandra Nastase discusses the day-to-day challenges faced by practitioners delivering technical assistance with Andrew Wyatt.

-This podcast series comprises of a set of informal conversations with experienced practitioners and development partners on the practicalities for delivering effective technical assistance, the day-to-day challenges for doing things differently, and suggestions drawn from their own experiences.
+This podcast series comprises a set of informal conversations with experienced practitioners and development partners on the practicalities of delivering effective technical assistance, the day-to-day challenges of doing things differently, and suggestions drawn from their own experiences.
 It’s about reimagining technical assistance over coffee, if you like.

 The series comprises of six episodes, exploring various facets of the practicalities of doing development differently: we discuss some perspectives of development partners and their own dilemmas, the value of coaching and facilitation, the challenges and recommendations to further localise aid, and gender dynamics.